Whilst the tips below were intended primarily for pistol shooters, most of them can prove beneficial to other precision

 Loss of concentration whilst going through your shot creation process will probably result in an erratic shot placement.
 Mentally train yourself to ignore all distractions.
 Some call this getting into "the zone".

 Does your hand fit your pistol grip exactly the same for every shot?
-Changes in the position of your hand will make a change in the point of impact on the target.
+Changes in the position of your hand and grip tension will make a change in the point of impact on the target.

 Is the placement of your finger on the trigger shoe exactly the same for every shot?
-A small variation in the position of your finger can contribute to irregular shot placements.
+A small variation in the position of trigger your finger can contribute to irregular shot placements.